Two-Day Getaway to St. Louis

-A major restoration returned the Peabody Opera House to its Art Deco glory; entertainers have included Jimmy Fallon and Blue Man Group.
+A major restoration returned the Stifel Theatre to its Art Deco glory; entertainers have included Jimmy Fallon and the Blue Man Group.

-The breakfast buffet at the hotel fuels guests for a walk around the nearby Citygarden (download their app to hear the stories behind the artwork).
+After indulging in the hotel's breakfast buffet, walk around the nearby Citygarden (download the iPhone app to hear the stories behind the artwork).

 Downtown, you'll find great catfish po'boys, gumbo and sweet potato pie at BB's Jazz, Blues and Soups.

 The 79 acres at the Missouri Botanical Garden provide an oasis from the city's bustle; stroll the serene Japanese Garden and look for Dale Chihuly's striking glass sculptures.

 Tours at Anheuser-Busch show the how-to of beer making.

 Attention to detail at Charlie Gitto's reveals itself in the service and from-scratch items like three-pepper cream seafood pasta or six-layer lasagna; but always start with toasted ravioli-rumored to have been created in St. Louis.

 More information: (800) 325-7962; explorestlouis.com